The Image Centre and School of Image Arts

 The art of photography is about capturing light, yet over time light threatens photographs.
 This conundrum is at the heart of the Ryerson Image Arts Centre.
 Solving it inspired our design.

-After the anonymous donation of the revered Black Star Collection, Ryerson University had something special.
+After the anonymous donation of the revered Black Star Collection, Toronto Metropolitan University had something special.
 The School of Image Arts knew they could elevate their program by adding gallery space appropriate to its new holdings.

 At the time of the donation, the School was housed in a windowless yellow-brick warehouse that had never been designed to accommodate students and staff.
 Diamond Schmitt won an invited competition to create the purpose-built space for the School.
 Rather than tear down the existing building, which would be costly and environmentally unsustainable, we proposed opening it up and giving it new life.